 As long we are on this topic, I want to mention that some people love to take Halva, Tahini, Hummus, Dates, and Date honey with them.
 Though they are delicious, they are also heavier than spices.
 So, beware of your weight limit.

 - Jewelry – diamond Industry is developed in Israel, but not only it.
-You can also find jewelry made of semi-precious stones, silver, gold, copper, brass, Roman glass, Eilat stone, and others.
+You can also find jewelry made of semi-precious, silver, gold, copper, brass, Roman glass, Eilat stone, and others.
 There are many chains and stand-alone stores.
 You can find them in the malls in all major cities.

 - Wine and olive oil have been produced in Israel since biblical times.
-I am not suggesting purchasing products made by big brands, but instead visit a boutique producer and joining the activity there.
-Here are for example our visits to Dvorat HaTavor Visitor center and Olives Picking At Galili Olive Oil.
+I am not suggesting purchasing products made by big brands, but instead, visiting a boutique producer and joining the activity there.
+Here are, for example, our visits to the Dvorat HaTavor Visitor center and Olives Picking At Galili Olive Oil.

 Wine is made not only from grapes.
 And a unique option would be purchasing pomegranate wine.

-Some tourist love purchasing Antiquities.
+Some tourists love purchasing Antiquities.
 I am not an archeology professor, and my ability to differentiate between fake and real is nonexistent.
-And there are many fakes antiquities (see “Scams In Israel” section).
-Thus, unless you have extensive knowledge in Archeology, I would suggest keeping away from it.
-Or at least, not to spend too much money on it.
+And there are many fake antiquities (see “Scams In Israel” section).
+Thus, unless you have extensive knowledge of Archeology, I suggest keeping away from it.
+Or at least not spending too much money on it.